Bart Van der Bruggen

-Bart Van der Bruggen (巴特·范德布鲁根; born 14 October 1972) is a Belgian academic and researcher in the field of membrane science.
+Bart Van der Bruggen (巴特·范德布鲁根; born 14 October 1972) is a Belgian chemical engineer and academic specializing in membrane science and separation processes.
 He has been at KU Leuven since 2004, and serves as a full professor in the Department of Chemical Engineering at KU Leuven since October 2009.
-He also has been serving as an extraordinary professor at Tshwane University of Technology (Pretoria, South Africa) since 2014, and at the Technical University of Ostrava (Czech Republic) since 2025.
+He has also served as an extraordinary professor at Tshwane University of Technology (Pretoria, South Africa) since 2014, at the Technical University of Ostrava (Czech Republic) since 2025, and an Adjunct Professor at Korea University (K-Club) from March 2025 until 2026.

 Early life and education

 Bart Van der Bruggen was born on born 14 October 1972.
-He received a degree in chemical engineering, equivalent to a Master in Engineering Science at KU Leuven in 1995, and a title of Doctor in Applied Science, Chemical Engineering, from KU Leuven in 2000.
-His dissertation was on "Removal of organic molecules from aqueous solution by nanofiltration".
+He studied chemical engineering at KU Leuven, where he obtained his master’s degree in 1995.
+He completed his doctoral studiesin Applied Science, Chemical Engineering, at KU Leuven in 2000.
+His dissertation was "Removal of organic molecules from aqueous solution by nanofiltration".

-After his PhD, he was awarded a postdoctoral fellowship by the FWO-Vlaanderen (Fund for Scientific Research-Flanders), during which he was a visiting scholar at the University of North Carolina at Chapel Hill and Istituto per la Tecnologia delle Membrane (ITM-CNR, Cosenza, Italy) where he worked with prof. Enrico Drioli.
+After his PhD, he was awarded a postdoctoral fellowship by the FWO-Vlaanderen (Fund for Scientific Research-Flanders).
+During thus period, he carried out research as a visiting scholar at the University of North Carolina at Chapel Hill in the United States, the Institute for Membrane Technology in Calabria, Italy, and Lappeenranta University of Technology in Finland.

-Career
+Academic career

 Van der Bruggen began his academic career at KU Leuven, where he held various teaching and research positions.
 From 2002 to 2004, he served as a part-time Lecturer, followed by a role as a Lecturer from 2004 to 2006, and later as a Senior Lecturer from 2006 to 2009.
 In October 2013, he was promoted to Full Professor at KU Leuven.

-He was a Visiting Researcher at Università della Calabria and ITM-CNR, Italy (March–April 2005) and at Lappeenranta University of Technology (LUT), Finland (July–August 2007).
-He held visiting professorships at Universidad de Cantabria, Spain and Université de Rennes 1, France (2010), and Dalian University of Technology, China (2013–2014).
+In addition to his home institution, he has held visiting academic and research positions at Università della Calabria and ITM-CNR, Italy, Lappeenranta University of Technology (LUT), Finland, and Dalian University of Technology, China.

+Research contributions

+Van der Bruggen has authored and co-authored more than 750 international peer-reviewed publications.
+His work has been widely cited, with more than 74,000 citations, and h index of 134.

+He has held several editorial positions in scientific publishing.
+He has served as Editor-in-Chief of the journal Separation and Purification Technology and as Executive Editor of the Journal of Chemical Technology and Biotechnology.
+He has also been a member of the editorial boards of journals in the field, including the Journal of Membrane Science, Journal of Applied Polymer Science, and Process Safety and Environmental Protection.

-Van der Bruggen served in the Council of the European Membrane Society (EMS) from 2007 to 2011, and was Vice-President (2009–2011); in a second term from 2013 to 2017, he was President of the EMS.
+In addition to his editorial work, he has been involved in professional societies related to membrane science.
+He served in the Council of the European Membrane Society (EMS) from 2007 to 2011, and was Vice-President (2009–2011); in a second term from 2013 to 2017, he was President of the EMS.
 He served as the Founding President of World Association of Membrane Societies (WA-MS), for which WA-MS from 2017 to 2020.

-Achievements

-Van der Bruggen has more than 750 international peer-reviewed publications, with more than 65,000 citations, and h index of 126.
-He has had editorial functions; he started working with Wiley as editor of Journal of Chemical Technology and Biotechnology, later he accepted a role as Executive Editor.
-In 2009 he worked as editor for Separation and Purification Technology, being Editor-in-Chief since 2015.
-He is also a member of the Editorial Board of several other scientific journals related to membrane science and technology, polymer science and environmental sciences, such as Journal of Membrane Science, Journal of Applied Polymer Science, and Process Safety and Environmental Protection.